When should you visit Paris?

 By February, days begin to get longer, and you'll see the sun more frequently.

 Recommendation: Visiting Paris in the winter can be a fantastic experience, especially if you want to enjoy the Christmas markets, party on the Champs Élysées on New Year's Eve, or hit the January sales.
-On the other hand, if lack of daylight bothers you, this is not when you should come.

 Find out more about Paris in February